christofmuc/KnobKraft-orm/docs/testing-guide.md

 Luckily for us, the test items 1 and 2 can be fairly standardized for all adaptations because they all implement the same functions and capabilities.
 Given test data matching the synth, they should even pass the same tests!

-To allow for this, a couple of standard tests are provided in the file [test_adaptations.py](test_adaptations.py) does exactly that.
+To allow for this, a couple of standard tests are provided in the file [test_adaptations.py](https://github.com/christofmuc/KnobKraft-orm/blob/master/adaptations/test_adaptations.py) which does exactly that.
 The way this works is that you need to implement a single function in your adaptation, and it will be picked up and tested by our test suite.

 Details follow below.